University of Tulsa

 Dining options/meal plans

 Students who are at Hardesty Hall and are under 20 years old are required to select a Meal Plan and will take their meals in the cafeteria or at one of several campus eateries.
 There are no cooking facilities available in the rooms but there is a large kitchen on the 3rd floor of Hardesty Hall.

 Meal Plan costs range from $1,470 - $3,028 per semester, per student, depending upon on meal-plan selected.

 Estimated personal costs for meals range from $1,500 - $3,000 per semester, per student.

 A refundable housing deposit of $250 and completed application are required.

 The city of Tulsa is a sprawling city with very little convenient public transportation.
 Most residents, including local TU students, own and drive their own personal cars around town for work, school, shopping and entertainment.
 The campus itself is a residential campus so students will be living in very close proximity to academic and administrative buildings as well as campus eateries.
 Much of the student social life takes place on campus and it is very easy for exchange students to make friends with local students who have cars if they ever want to go off campus.
-TU does offer a day and evening shuttle bus which can transport students around the campus.
+TU does offer a day and evening shuttle bus which can transport students around the campus and a weekend shuttle that takes students to nearby shopping area.
 Additionally, FREE Yellow Bikes are available to students at the beginning of each semester for their personal use.

 Academic expenses (e.g., books, stationery)